cacophony-wj/servitium/README.md

 Save and reload the game.
 Wait for the messages.

 Open the MCM and find the _SLAL Anim Loader_ entry.
 Click the "Enable all animations" option.
 Wait a couple of seconds.
 Click the "Register all animations" option.
 The process of registering the animations takes about two minutes.
-If it completes successfully, you should receive a message that some 1,000+ animations are enabled.
+If it completes successfully, you should receive a message that 100s of animations are enabled.

 Save and reload the game.
 Wait for the messages.